vera-ho/Duck-Hunt/README.md

 # Bonus Features
 - [ ] Crossover with other game characters
     - Lose points if they are hunted
-- [ ] Power-ups to regain lives
+- [ ] Power-ups to regain ammo/time
 - [ ] Add top 3 score board

 # Project Checklist
 The live project:
 - [X] Link to portfolio website, Github account, LinkedIn account
-- [ ] Landing page/modal with clear instructions
+- [X] Landing page/modal with clear instructions
 - [X] Interactive
 - [X] Styled, clean frontend
 - [ ] Ability to mute any sound effects

 Production README:
 - [ ] Link to live project
-- [ ] Instructions to play or interact with the project
+- [X] Instructions to play or interact with the project
 - [X] List of technologies, libraries, APIs used
 - [ ] Technical implementation details with clean code snippets
 - [X] To-dos and future features